nedrysoft/pingnoo/README.md

   sudo pacman -U <filename>.zst
   ```

-  Alternativelt, You man also use a tool such as yay to install.
+  Alternatively, You man also use a tool such as yay to install.

   ```
   yay -S pingnoo